 - Set aside time on a regular basis to check all your finances are in order and do your bookkeeping.

 VAT for Dog Breeders

 Value Added Tax (known as ‘VAT’) is a tax added to the price most goods and services consumers buy.
 Only businesses with a turnover (not profit) of £85,000 or more are required to register for VAT.
 Once VAT registered, a business must charge VAT to its customers at the right rate and pay this over to HMRC after claiming back any VAT they have paid to their suppliers as well as submitting VAT returns, usually quarterly.

-As VAT relates to turnover, not profit, dog breeders can find themselves needing to register for VAT, especially given the prices puppies are selling at now.
+As VAT relates to turnover, not profit, dog breeders can find themselves needing to register for VAT.
+This is especially so given the prices puppies are selling at now.
 Although this represents a milestone for any business, for dog breeders who sell to consumers it can pose a problem.
-Only registered business can claim back VAT so when you’re VAT registered you’ll need to add the standard rate of VAT 20% to the price of each puppy you sell (which some breeders do but it can make you uncompetitive) or you’ll have to pay a portion of the price you charge over to HMRC (which comes straight out of your profit).
+Only registered business can claim back VAT so when you’re VAT registered you’ll need to add the standard rate of VAT 20% to the price of each puppy you sell.
+(Some breeders do this but it can make you uncompetitive).
+Alternatively, you’ll have to pay a portion of the price you charge over to HMRC (which comes straight out of your profit).

 Here’s an example: